-With a recent surgence, Hurley has become a powerhouse in surfing.
-Hurley sponsors some of the biggest surfers in the world including Kai Lenny, Filipe Toledo, Julian Wilson, Kohole Andino, Koa Smith, and Carissa Moore (Current Women's World Champion).
+With a recent resurgence, Hurley has become a powerhouse in surfing.
+Hurley sponsors some of the world's biggest surfers, including Kai Lenny, Filipe Toledo, Julian Wilson, Kohole Andino, Koa Smith, and Carissa Moore (Current Women's World Champion).
 These surfers dominate the Men and Women's Championship Tour, Big Wave Tour, and overall surfing culture.
-Hurley produces everyday wear (t-shirts, hoodies, pants, jackets, etc.), surf apparel (boardshorts, rash guards, wetsuits, etc), and other accessories for surfing.
+Hurley produces everyday wear (t-shirts, hoodies, pants, jackets, etc.), surf apparel (boardshorts, rash guards, wetsuits, etc), and other surfing accessories.
 Bob Hurley began the brand while living in Costa Mesa, California in 1979.
 Originally, Hurley was known for the surfboards they shaped.
 The brand did not begin producing clothing and surf apparel until 1999.
 Hurley has become one of the most well known surf brands and will continue to attract surf fans everywhere.
 Hurley has won the "Boardshort of the Year" award four years in a row.

 Vans began in Anaheim, California as a skateboard shoe company in 1966.
-Although Vans remains as one of the leading shoe companies in the U.S, they have added many categories to their brand.
+Although Vans remains one of the leading shoe companies in the U.S, they have added many categories to their brand.
 Vans sells products in skate, snow, surf, and lifestyle.
 Vans entered surfing in 1997 when they put on the Vans Triple Crown of Surfing.
 This three part competition is still one of the biggest events of surfing to this day.
 With stops in historical surf sports Hale'iwa, Sunset Beach and the Banzai Pipeline, this event brings the best surfers in the world to one location.
 In recent years, Vans has increased their presence in surfing with sponsorships and new products.
 Sponsored athletes have begun debuting Vans' wetsuits, rash guards, and booties.
 These products have not been released to the public yet.
 Vans has accumulated quite the list of athletes on their team including Nathan Florence, Michael February, Leila Hurst, and Dane Reynolds.
 Vans is still growing as a surf brand and is set to take off with the release of their new products.

-Founded in 1973, Quiksilver was created as a boardshort company in Torquay, Victoria, Australia.
-Quickly their reputation grew and their shorts were being demanded all over Australia.
-Soon, in 1976, Quiksliver opened a new branch "Quiksilver USA."
+Founded in 1973, Quiksilver was created as a boardshorts company in Torquay, Victoria, Australia.
+Quickly their reputation grew and their shorts were being demanded all over the continent.
+In 1976, Quiksliver opened a new branch called "Quiksilver USA."
 By 1990 Quiksilver had diversified to nearly every major market in the world.
 Quiksilver has remained as one of the most popular boardshort brands since their founding.
-Since then they have increasingly expanded their brand.
-Wetsuits, rash vests/shirts, lifestyle apparel, and other accessories are now a part of their brand.
+Since then they have increasingly expanded their brand with wetsuits, rash vests/shirts, lifestyle apparel, and other accessories.
 Quiksilver is easily one of the top brands in surfing.
 They sponsored the greatest competition surfer, Kelly Slater, for the majority of his career until he created his own brand.
-Their current team features standouts including Jeremy Flores, Kanoa Igarishi, Mikey Wright, Ezekiel Lau, and Koa Rothman to name a few.
+Their current team features standouts including Jeremy Flores, Kanoa Igarishi, Mikey Wright, Ezekiel Lau, and Koa Rothman.
 Quiksilver's women's counterpart, Roxy, is also a successful sister of the brand.